SumoLogic/logstash-output-sumologic/README.md

 ### Monitor throughput in metrics

 If your Sumo Logic account supports metrics feature, you can enable the stats monitor of this plugin with configuring `stats_enabled` to `true`.
-For every `stats_interval` seconds, a batch of metrics data points will be sent to Sumo Logic with source category `XXX.stats` (`XXX` is the source category of main output):
+For every `stats_interval` seconds, a batch of metrics data points will be sent to Sumo Logic with source category specified by `stats_category` parameter:

 | Metric                          | Description                                                 |
 | ------------------------------- | ----------------------------------------------------------- |